hercules-ci/blog.hercules-ci.com/_posts/2019-05-13-nix-gitignore.md

 # Summary

-Nix, when used as a build tool, needs to solve the same problem git has to solve: ignore some files.
+Nix, when used as a development build tool, needs to solve the same problem git has to solve: ignore some files.
 We've [adapted](https://github.com/hercules-ci/gitignore/) an existing project so that Nix can more reliably use all of the configuration that you already wrote for git.

 # Introduction